Cars brands and logos that start with L

 Local Motors Logo

 The automobile brand Local Motors was founded in 2007 in Phoenix, Arizona, by John B. Rogers.
 The brand is focused on small-scale production.
-Its products include the Rally Fighter, the design of which is the product of co-creation, and two models, the Strati and Swim, created using a 3D printer.
-A distinctive feature of the company is the realization of original proposals from the Internet community, brought to life with the help of the achievements of modern technologies.
-One of the brand’s latest developments is an autonomous shuttle on electric drive, Olli.
+Its products include the Rally Fighter, whose design is the result of co-creation, and two models, the Strati and Swim, created using a 3D printer.
+A distinctive feature of the company is the realization of original proposals from the Internet community, brought to life through modern technologies.
+One of the brand’s latest developments is an autonomous electric-drive shuttle, Olli.

 Locomobile Company of America